-- The ACCUPLACER test is required for students under the age of twenty-one (21) who have not taken 1. the ACT test.
-Even if a student has taken the ACT Residual for admission to Coahoma Community College, the student must take the ACCUPLACER test before registering for classes. - Students who have taken the ACT and submitted their scores to the Office of Admissions and Records 2. may elect to take the ACCUPLACER test in order to challenge placement in a Math, Reading, or English - Students over the age of twenty-one (21), who have not taken the ACT, are strongly encouraged to take 3. the full battery of the ACCUPLACER test BEFORE registering for college-level courses.
+- 1. The ACCUPLACER test is required for students under the age of twenty-one (21) who have not taken the ACT test.
+Even if a student has taken the ACT Residual for admission to Coahoma Community College, the student must take the ACCUPLACER test before registering for classes. - 2.
+Students who have taken the ACT and submitted their scores to the Office of Admissions and Records may elect to take the ACCUPLACER test in order to challenge placement in a Math, Reading, or English course. - 3.
+Students over the age of twenty-one (21), who have not taken the ACT, are strongly encouraged to take the full battery of the ACCUPLACER test BEFORE registering for college-level courses.
 If a student enrolls in a college-level course and does not have the skills needed to succeed in that course, the student will be referred for further testing, advising, and placement including taking the ACCUPLACER test.

-Requirements for Online Testing
+Requirements for eLearning Testing

-- 1. Students must be enrolled in an online course with a Canvas account through the Academic Affairs Educational Outreach Office. - 2.
+- 1. Students must be enrolled in an eLearning course with a Canvas account through the Academic Affairs Educational Outreach Office. - 2.
 Students must be able to use a desktop or laptop computer, printer, software, and Internet. - 3.
 Students must have an email address that you check. - 4.
 Students must schedule an appointment within 48 hours in advance through SmarterProctoring located in their online class. - 5.
 Students must show a valid photo Identification (driver's license, state/school ID, military or passport) on the day of testing. - 6.
-Students who are taking online classes through another institution must contact the Testing Services Coordinator by phone or e-mail to reserve a seat for proctored testing.
+Students who are taking online classes through another MSVCC Consortium institution must schedule and reserve a seat for their proctored exam through the CCC Proctoring inside of Canvas. - 7.
+Students who are taking online classes outside of the MSVCC consortium must contact the Testing Services Coordinator by phone or e-mail to reserve a seat for proctored testing. - 8.
+There are no associated fees for scheduling and taking a proctored exam.